 Q: Will this impact my customer's daily workflow?

 A: Impact will vary by customer.
-For example, if the customers' current environment is running CallTower Skype for Business Server Edition, there will be no impact.
-CallTower is working closely with Microsoft to support hybrid Skype for Business and Microsoft Teams environment, including interoperability and PSTN enablement for the full tenant.
+For example, if the customer's current environment is running CallTower Skype for Business Server Edition, there will be no impact.
+CallTower enables customers to bring their current voice serves into the Microsoft Cloud through Direct Routing.
+Direct Routing ensures the ability to leverage CallTower’s preferred rates and unlocks the full potential of a Microsoft Teams Phone System.

 Q: Who is Microsoft Teams best suited for?